manuel-uberti/filmsinwords/_posts/2019-02-06-retelling.md

 Ali, a man as powerful with his voice and words as he was with his fists, feels like Mann immediately stating his position against the biopic genre.

 But there is more on this beginning.
-Of all the books on Muhammad Ali, Michael Mann singled out *Redemption Song: Muhammad Ali and the Spirit of the Sixties* by Mike Marqusee as the best in a [conversation with Bilge Ebiri](https://www.youtube.com/watch?v=1QtAbxh7shw "An Evening With Michael Mann").
+In a [conversation with Bilge Ebiri](https://www.youtube.com/watch?v=1QtAbxh7shw "An Evening With Michael Mann"), Michael Mann singled out *Redemption Song: Muhammad Ali and the Spirit of the Sixties* by Mike Marqusee as the best book on Ali.
 Not so surprisingly, the book begins with the same Clay-Liston fight *Ali* does.
 I don’t think this is a geeky touch.
 On the contrary, I feel like Mann connected on more than one level with Marqusee’s pages, and decided to portray a complex figure without losing sight of the significance of the events that surrounded it.
 And that is why *Ali* deals with only ten years of Muhammand Ali’s life.
 With the cultural and historical era at the centre of the picture, we have a deeper sense of the nature of Muhammad Ali’s choices in the most important timespan of his life.

 Mann never steps back from the possibilities in front of him.
 The afro-camera, as it is ironically referred to in the *Making Of*, is as simple as it is